 6. Meet new people.

-Working for new people is the tradition and culture of freelancers, and this has made it for them to develop a far better career than any business industry.
-Do you intend to become a Freelancer, then prepare to meet a lot of new people as you progress.
+Working for new people is the tradition and culture of freelancers, and this has made it for them to develop a far better career than in any business industry.
+Do you intend to become a Freelancer?
+Then prepare to meet many new people as you progress.

-A Freelancer is one business model that requires the development of particular expertise so well that prospective clients need to see concrete proof of work before committing his/herself.
+A Freelancer is one business model that requires the development of particular expertise so well that prospective clients need to see concrete proof of work before committing/to themselves.

-As a Freelancer, you need to be more practical in your approach to be able to win over prospective clients, it is not like getting a certification as we traditionally do in universities, then we are offered work, most times without even practical knowledge of what we know.
+As a Freelancer, you need to be more practical in your approach to win over prospective clients; it is not like getting a certification as we traditionally do in universities.
+Most times, we are offered work without even practical knowledge of what we know.

-The first thing you need to have under your belt is multiple skills, as a Freelancer, you are intended to get paid for applying a particular skill set in a particular area of work.
+The first thing you need to have under your belt is considerable skills; as a Freelancer, you are intended to get paid for applying a particular skill set in a specific work area.

-There are so many skillsets to learn as a Freelancer, just make sure that they are largely sought after.
+There are so many skillsets to learn as a Freelancer; make sure they are primarily sought after.

-In this section, I am going to be providing some very important and useful skill set that every aspiring freelancer should work on.
+In this section, I will be providing some essential and valuable skill sets that every aspiring Freelancer should work on.

 1. Web Design/ Web Development.

-As someone seeking to become a Freelancer, adding this skill to your toolbelt can place you at the forefront of eventually becoming a freelancer because there is a huge need for these services.
+As someone seeking to become a Freelancer, adding this skill to your toolbelt can place you at the forefront of eventually becoming a freelancer because there is a massive need for these services.

 2. Graphics Design.

-All you need to know as a Graphics designer is the use of graphic design software, then you are good to go; also, with some good samples of work you have done then you are the bomb.
+All you need to know as a Graphics designer is the use of graphic design software, and then you are good to go; also, with some good samples of work you have done, you are the bomb.

 3. Video Editors.

-Just as the massive wave for the need of graphic designers, video editors are also highly sought after.
-All you need to become a well-sought after video editor is a proper knowledge of video editing tools and software.
+With the massive wave of the need for graphic designers, video editors are also highly sought after.
+All you need to become a well-sought-after video editor is a proper knowledge of video editing tools and software.

-Writing is another skill set that could be used by so many individuals, small and big companies all over the world.
+Writing is another skill set that could be used by so many individuals, small and big companies worldwide.

-So many of them seek out writers to help them with sending out newsletters and even updating and managing their blogs.
+So many of them seek out writers to help them send out newsletters and even update and manage their blogs.

-Mind you, the way you write essays is quite different from the way you write for websites, If you have developed your writing skills, then you can be rest assured to be able to get hired by more than just one company.
+Writing essays is quite different from writing for websites; if you have developed your writing skills, you can rest assured that you will get hired by more than just one company.

 5. Virtual Assistant.

-Back in the days, we had secretaries and clerks who were appointed to take care of the office works such as letter typing, attending to email and many others.
+Back in the days, we had secretaries and clerks appointed to take care of the office work such as letter typing, attending to email and many others.

-With the advent of the internet, it has now been fully converted into a virtual assistant, instead of clerks; though, most business models still make use of clericals staffs, but, nowadays most of these businesses prefer to work remotely with people to work as virtual assistants from other parts of the world.
+With the advent of the internet, it has now been fully converted into a virtual assistant instead of the clerk; However, most business models still make use of clericals staffs, but nowadays, most of these businesses prefer to work remotely with people to work as virtual assistants from other parts of the world.

-As a Virtual Assistant, all you need do is handle basic office works like typing documents, sending and receiving email and making phone calls working remotely from any part of the world.
+As a Virtual Assistant, all you need to do is handle virtual office works like typing documents, sending and receiving emails and making phone calls working remotely from any part of the world.

 6. Voice-Over Artist.

-When it comes to Freelancing, most people think that is designed for only technical people, little did they know that every other talent that you possess can be freelanced, and one of them being music.
+A voice-over artist uses their voice in radio, television, film, theatre, and other presentations.
+When it comes to Freelancing, most people think it is designed for only technical people; little did they know that every other talent you possess can be freelanced, one of them being music.

-Are you a good music artist and do you have an amazing voice? , then you can become a voice-over artist and start monetizing your voice today and make good money.
+Are you a good music artist, and do you have a fantastic voice?
+Then, you can become a voice-over artist and start monetizing your agent today and make good money.

 2. Use Freelancing Websites.

-After you might have acquired any of these skills to the point where you have a working portfolio, then the next step is to go online.
+The next step is to go online after acquiring any of these skills to the point where you have a working portfolio.

-There are so many websites designed for Freelancers, just before going any deep into a huge list of these websites, I would like to give you a brief overview of how Freelance website works.
+There are so many websites designed for Freelancers; before going into a massive list of these websites, I would like to give you a brief overview of how Freelance website works.

-All a Freelance website is designed to do it to provide you with a secured online platform to showcase your skills, sell it to prospective clients from all over the world and help you make money while you deliver this micro-jobs.
+All a Freelance website is designed to provide you with a secured online platform to showcase your skills, sell them to prospective clients from all over the world and help you make money while you deliver these micro-jobs.

-A Freelance website like Fiverr would link you to clients all over the world, to assign you with a micro job, that you offer, and then collect money on your behalf, mind you that, the money is not paid until the task is completed, and the client has certified the job a completed one.
+A Freelance website like Fiverr would link you to clients all over the world, assign you with a micro job that you offer, and then collect money on your behalf, mind you, the money is not paid until the task is completed, and the client has certified the job a completed one.

-There are a lot of Freelancing websites out there to get started with, but in this section, I am going to talking about a very few legit ones.
+There are a lot of Freelancing websites out there to get started with, but in this section, I am going to talk about a very few legit ones.

-Fiverr is one of the very outstanding freelancing platform that allows a freelancer to sell their services all over the world.
+Fiverr is one of the very great freelancing platforms that allows a freelancer to sell their services all over the world.

 Upwork is an American Freelancing platform that allows Freelancers from all over the world to connect with potential clients to pay them for their work.

-Toptal is another worldwide freelancing that connects Freelancers with potential clients all over the world.
-Toptal was founded in 2010 by two brilliant software engineers Taso Du Val and Breanden Beneschott, up till date the company has not declared an official headquarters.
-You can sign up on Toptal and start selling your services as a freelancer to make money.
+Toptal is another worldwide freelancing that connects Freelancers with potential clients worldwide.
+Toptal was founded in 2010 by two brilliant software engineers, Taso Du Val and Branden Beneschott; up to date, the company has not declared an official headquarters.
+However, you can sign up on Toptal and start selling your services as a freelancer to make money.

-Freelancer is an Australian based Freelance market place website, it was founded in 2009 and is presently headquartered in Sydney, Australia.
+Freelancer is an Australian-based Freelance marketplace website founded in 2009 and is presently headquartered in Sydney, Australia.

-Freelancer is another amazing freelance platform that also allows an independent freelancer to sell their services to potential clients all over the world.
+Freelancer is another excellent freelance platform that allows independent Freelancer to sell their services to potential clients worldwide.

 Freelancer allows employers to post jobs for freelance members who place bids in a competitive process.
 The site also allows members to host and enter contests for which prize money is offered as a reward.

-Freelancer takes a 10% fee, which can be reduced with a paid monthly membership, with a minimum fee of $5.
+Freelancer takes a 10% fee, which can be reduced with a paid monthly membership, with a minimum price of $5.

-Most of the Freelancer’s users come from India, the United States, Philippines, Pakistan and the United Kingdom, but it is embodied through its user network in 247 countries, regions and territories; and in both developing and evolved markets.
+Most Freelancer’s users come from India, the United States, the Philippines, Pakistan, and the United Kingdom.
+Still, it is embodied through its user network in 247 countries, regions, and territories in developing and evolved markets.

 Hirable is a freelance platform that connects potential candidates to employees from all over the world.

-Hireable is based in California, where is initially started, as a job seeker on this platform, you get notified via email when there is a new job that suits your profile, this make is easy for offline potential candidates to be able to apply to these jobs more promptly.
+Hireable is based in California, where it initially started; as a job seeker on this platform, you get notified via email when there is a new job that suits your profile; this makes it easy for potential offline candidates to be able to apply to these jobs more promptly.

-The sophisticated search engine on Hireable.com makes it very easy to be able to streamline candidates by using just a single keyword when searching and the best part is, Hireable is free.
+The sophisticated search engine on Hireable.com makes it very easy to streamline candidates by using just a single keyword when searching, and the best part is that Hireable is free.

-Flex job is a hosted website where all kinds of jobs are posted, the majority of which includes freelance jobs.
+Flex job is a hosted website where all kinds of jobs are posted, including freelance jobs.
 It was founded in 2007, and ever since then, it has become a reliable source for all sorts of jobs.

 You can pay $14.95 for one month, $29.95 for three months or $49.95 for a year.

-FlexJobs is one of the hosted freelance companies that has its users in mind, and this is one of the major reasons why they occasional webinars for applicants.
+FlexJobs is one of the hosted freelance companies that has its users in mind, and this is one of the primary reasons they occasional webinars for applicants.

-One keynote thing to note about this platform is that contests are usually organized to a huge number of designers to compete and win.
+One keynote thing to note about this platform is that contests are usually organized for a vast number of designers to compete and win.

 8. Task Rabbit.